backstage/backstage/.changeset/metal-nails-punch.md

 ---
-'@backstage/plugin-scaffolder-backend': patch
+'@backstage/plugin-scaffolder-backend': minor
 ---

-This patch adds changes to provide examples alongside scaffolder task actions.
+This change adds changes to provide examples alongside scaffolder task actions.

 The `createTemplateAction` function now takes a list of examples e.g.